turbinenreiter/MicroPythonSmallSats/text/Results_Toolchain.md

 ### Static Type Checking

 Python is a dynamically typed language, which also creates the risk of runtime errors.
-Mypy is a tool providing static type checking using type hints that are allowed in the Python syntax [@mypy].
+Mypy is a tool providing static type checking using type hints, which are part of the Python syntax [@mypy].
 In MicroPython, these type hints can even be used to compile functions to native assembler code, providing better performance.

 Adding type hints is a straightforward process.
 The example below defines a function that takes a value and divides it by 2.